Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

 \section{Learning in First-price Auctions with Adversarial Private Values}

-We now consider the much more challenging problem of learning in first-price auctions where the private values, instead of being \textit{iid} as studied in the previous section, are arbitrary and chosen by an oblivious adversary.
-Surprisingly, we show that an $\widetilde{O}(\sqrt{T})$ expected regret can still be achieved in this setting by designing a learning algorithm, which we call Multi-level Interval-Splitting UCB (ML-IS-UCB), that matches this bound.
-This learning algorithm, in addition to leveraging the monotone groups contextual bandit structures, also exploits the additional property--correlated rewards among actions--that is unique in the current setup to further improve the learning performance and reduce the regret.
-We provide a high-level sketch of the main idea and a baseline IS-UCB policy in Section \ref{subsec.idea}, and detail the final ML-IS-UCB policy in Section \ref{subsec.coUCB}.
-The ML-IS-UCB policy applies a delicate decompling between the exploration and exploitation to handle the possible dependence, where the full analysis is placed in Section \ref{subsec.coUCB_analysis}.
+We now consider the more challenging problem where the private values are arbitrary and chosen by an oblivious adversary.
+Surprisingly, we show that an $\widetilde{O}(\sqrt{T})$ expected regret can still be achieved.
+To do so, we exploit the additional property in first-price auctions that rewards are correlated among actions, a property not present in the general partially ordered contextual bandits.
+We provide a high-level sketch of the main ideas in Section \ref{subsec.idea} and detail the final (and more complicated) ML-IS-UCB policy in Section \ref{subsec.coUCB}, with the full analysis in Section \ref{subsec.coUCB_analysis}.